yb-kimmm/Today_I_Learn/_posts/2017-11-28-post-exclude-search.md

 ---
 title: "Exclude Post from Search Index"
 search: false
 categories:
   - Jekyll
 last_modified_at: 2018-02-19T08:06:00-05:00
+comments: true
 ---

 This post should not appear in the search index because it has the following YAML Front Matter: